ssreeramj/blog-from-chatgpt-api/README.md

-# blog-from-chatgpt-api
+# Blog from ChatGPT
-API for the Blog-from-ChatGPT project
+API for the Blog-from-ChatGPT app.